 Lead has a long history of the arts to architecture.
 But lead poisoning should have stopped as soon as a problem was discovered.
 Lead is used now in batteries and electrical installations.
 Lead is no longer in most everyday products people consume or purchase.
-Lead in paint have been widely faded out of use.
-There are occasions that lead might appear on some products but that is rare and in comparison of time not as rampant as before.
+Lead in paint has been widely faded out of use.
+Occasionally, lead might appear on some products but that is rare and in comparison of time not as rampant as before.

 Is lead white really worth the health risk for durability?
 No, there are so much different types of paint that can substitute for the paint with minimal health risks involved.
 There are imitation white paints that mimic white paint perfectly and should be considered.
 Lead white was used because of three factors, availability, durability and making other colours pop when applied with it.
-The development of top coats and better materials made lead white replaceable but there are some people who still prefer it over the competition.
+The development of topcoats and better materials made lead white replaceable but some people still prefer it over the competition.